 I spoke to myself, built some courage, and decided that I would not wait for six months for this injury to heal.
 I wanted to give this a shot and start over again.
 I called Kay in late April, and he suggested to signup for the Triangular Challenge in May.
 I started to focus from May 1 to May 15, I was thrilled that I completed all15 days of running around 225 km, and my weight started to decrease.
 I was regaining control of my body.

 I moved on and registered for the 100 days Challenge, where I decided to do a minimum of 5k per day, days were going, but I didn’t give up; rain or shine just kept going.

 Hurray!!
 My personal best half marathon

 Kay suggested to do DRHM 2019 10 k but I insisted to do half marathon he said ok my target a sub 2:15.
 I completed with a personal best time at 2:09.

 I’m going to complete my 100 days challenge shortly.
-My waistline has reduced and the fat deposits have started to melt.
-My skin is loose and my trouser size has already reduced from 40 to 36.
-My T-shirt size has from XXL to L and I’m getting back to shape even better than the year 2016.
-I’m getting to know every muscle in my body where I used to get cramps regularly but still feeling happy every day because of realizing the benefits of staying healthier.
-A simple mantra to stay fit learned from Coach Kay is to train regularly and live young and happy.
+My waistline has reduced, and the fat deposits have started to melt.
+My skin is loose, and my trouser size has already reduced from 40 to 36.
+My T-shirt size is from XXL to L, and I’m getting back to shape even better than in 2016.
+I’m getting to know every muscle in my body where I used to get cramps regularly but still feel happy every day because of realising the benefits of staying healthier.
+A simple mantra learned from Coach Kay to stay fit is to train regularly and live young and happy.

 Thank you, Coach Kay, for believing in me.
-I’m going to promise to myself to stay on top of my health and fitness goals and will not fall back to the state which I don’t want to be in.
+I promise to stay on top of my health and fitness goals and not fall back into a condition I never want to be in.